Striveworks/valor/docs/metrics.md

   - Similarly, a **false negative** occurs when there is a prediction with the same `Label.key` as the groundtruth on the datum, but the `Label.value` is incorrect.
     - Stratifications of False Negatives:
         - **Misclassification**: Occurs when a different label value passes the score threshold.
-        - **Null Prediction**: Occurs when no label passes the score threshold.
+        - **No Prediction**: Occurs when no label passes the score threshold.

 #### Object Detection Tasks
   - A **false positive** is a `misclassification` if a) there is a qualified prediction with the same `Label.key` as the groundtruth on the datum, but the `Label.value` is incorrect, and b) the qualified prediction and groundtruth have an IOU >= `pr_curve_iou_threshold`.
 For example: if there's a photo with one groundtruth label on it (e.g., `Label(key='animal', value='dog')`), and we predicted another bounding box directly over that same object (e.g., `Label(key='animal', value='cat')`), we'd say it's a `misclassification`.
 Any false positives that do not meet this criteria are considered to be `hallucinations`.